AugmentedAJ/Long-Context-Code-Bench/README.md

 # Long-Context-Bench

-A benchmark for evaluating long-context code editing capabilities of CLI-based coding agents on real-world GitHub pull requests.
+A benchmark for evaluating and ranking long-context code editing capabilities of CLI-based coding agents on real-world GitHub pull requests from massive codebases.

 ## Overview

-Long-Context-Bench evaluates how well coding agents can understand, modify, and integrate changes across large, multi-file repositories when given natural-language task instructions derived from PR metadata.
+Long-Context-Bench evaluates how well coding agents can understand, modify, and integrate changes across **massive repositories with tens of thousands of files** when given natural-language task instructions derived from PR metadata.
+The primary use cases are **generating leaderboards** to rank agent performance and **comparing agents side-by-side** using labeled test runs.

 **Key Features:**
+- 🏆 **Leaderboard Generation**: Rank multiple agents across standardized benchmarks
+- 🔬 **Agent Comparison**: Label runs and generate side-by-side performance comparisons
-- 📊 Evaluates agents on 50 real Elasticsearch PRs (dataset v0)
+- 📊 Evaluates agents on 50 real Elasticsearch PRs (dataset v0, ~40K files per codebase)
-- 🔄 Reproducible: identical inputs yield identical scores
-- 🔌 Agent-agnostic: pluggable adapters for different CLI agents
+- 🔌 Agent-agnostic: pluggable adapters for different CLI agents (Auggie, Claude Code, etc.)
 - 📈 Comprehensive metrics: correctness, completeness, code reuse, best practices, and more
 - ⚡ Scalable: supports sharding and concurrency for parallel execution
+- 📝 Traceable: complete provenance tracking for all runs

 ## Installation